sanette/goplot/README.md

 extension).
 It also uses the GSL (Gnu Scientific Library).
 They are all very common and stable, and should be easy to install.

-In principle using `opam install goplot` will take care of these required external dependencies.
+(Note that if you can build gOplot from sources (see below) then in principle using `opam install .` will take care of these required external dependencies.)

 To enable exporting to EPS or PDF you need `fig2dev`:
 ```